alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 ## Create a configuration

-Now that the Network Group is created, and has the correct VNets, you can
+Now that the Network Group is created, and has the correct VNets, configurations can be applied to this group (and all VNets under it).

 Create a mesh network topology configuration with [az network manager connect-config create](/cli/azure/network/manager/connect-config#az-network-manager-connect-config-create).
 Replace {manager_subscription_id} with the subscription that owns your network manager.